lisael/first-ride-with-pony/async_map/notifier_pattern.md

 Here are 2 strategies

 In the pattern book, the notifier is a constructor argument of the actor.
 It's a common pattern in the standard lib, especially in networking stuff.
-The stdlib exposes an actor that does all the gory network details, and the user has only to write a notifier that react to events on the connection.
+The stdlib exposes an actor that does all the gory network details, and the user has only to write a notifier that reacts to events on the connection.
 Then, the user passes an instance of their notifier in the constructor of a connection.
 This instance is called for each event.

 Here, we will pass explicitly a notifier with each call to a behaviour.